Male homeowner replacing smoke and carbon monoxide detector battery ahead of home appraisal

 Four Things To Repair Prior To An Appraisal

 Getting the most out of your appraisal is an important step in the real estate process.
 While each property is a little different and requires its own individual repairs, taking care of a few key areas can help you get the best value on your appraisal.
-Here are four things you should repair before the appraiser comes to visit:
+Here are four things you should do before the appraiser comes to visit:

-1. Take Care of Little Things.
+1. Take Care of Little Things

-2. Fix the Safety Concerns.
+2. Fix the Safety Concerns

-3. Updating your Home.
+3. Updating your Home

-4. Add Some Extras.
+4. Add Some Extras

 Adding a few extra touches can make your house shine.
 This includes updating exterior light fixtures, repairing or replacing the fencing, adding shutters, or planter boxes to increase curb appeal.